rylanraj/nginx-2420/READMEpt2.md

 # Then, CTRL-C or ESCAPE, followed by :wq to write quit out of the file
 ```

-Since we changed an nginx configuration file, we need to test if the changes we made were okay, with the following commands
+Since we changed an **nginx configuration file**, we need to test if the changes we made were okay, with the following commands

 ```bash
 sudo nginx -t # This is supposed to say all configuration files OK and test is SUCCESSFUL, if an error occurs redo the steps